 Tenerife is full of family friendly hotels to suit all tastes and budgets.
 They range from the value end to luxury all-inclusive mega hotels.
 The Roca Nivaria Gran Hotel is definitely at the top scale of the options.
 If you’re looking for somewhere to completely relax and ensure the kids have plenty to entertain themselves this is the place.
-Or check out these other hotels in Tenerife that are fantastic for families.
+Read on for the Roca Nivaria Reviews you may be looking for.

 Family friendly features at the Roca Nivaria